Spider Conservation & Research

 More about Butterfly Pavilion’s Tarantula Efforts

-BP is involved in tarantula conservation efforts around the world to help protect and conserve different species of tarantulas, including work with native species of tarantulas.
+Butterfly Pavilion is involved in tarantula conservation efforts around the world to help protect and conserve different species of tarantulas, including work with native species of tarantulas.
 Tarantulas are a diverse group of arachnids in the family Theraphosidae.
 They are commonly kept in human care in zoos, nature centers, and by hobbyists around the world.
-BP maintains several species of tarantulas within its care.
-Beyond displaying tarantulas in our zoo, BP is also involved in the following work:
+Butterfly Pavilion maintains several species of tarantulas within its care.
+Beyond displaying tarantulas in our zoo, we are also involved in the following work:

 Tarantula Ecology: Working with Colorado State University and the Southern Plains Land Trust, Butterfly Pavilion began a study in 2021 on burrow site selection by Oklahoma brown tarantulas in southeastern Colorado.
 This study examines the influence of soil, vegetation, livestock grazing, and populations of tarantula hawk wasps (which parasitize tarantulas) on the location and density of tarantula burrows.
 We analyze this information to inform conservation efforts for wild tarantula habitat.